IfranAlamBishal/NexTour/README.md

    npm run dev
    ```

-# Contributing
+# 🤝 Contributing

-This is an open-source project, and contributions are welcome!
-Whether you're interested in fixing bugs, adding new features, or enhancing documentation, you're encouraged to contribute.
+We welcome contributions of all kinds—bug fixes, new features, or documentation improvements.
+Feel free to fork the repo, create a new branch, and submit a pull request.

-# License
+# 📜 License
 This project is licensed under the MIT License.